 Today we’re sharing some things to do in Tolhuin, a sleepy lakeside town on the Andes Mountain range at the ends of the Earth in the province of Tierra del Fuego.

-This is one of the most popular trips visitors can go take from the southernmost city of Ushuaia.
+This is one of the most popular Ushuaia trips visitors can take from the southernmost city on Earth.

 Some people choose to visit Tolhuin for a half day, others for a full day, but if you really want to experience the magic of this tranquil lakeside town, you should give yourself at least 2-3 days.

 Maybe you’ve had a few busy days sightseeing around Ushuaia, maybe you’re fresh off an Antarctica cruise, or maybe you’re just looking for a quiet destination to end your Patagonia trip.

 Whatever is that brings you here, we have some ideas of things to do in Tolhuin, as well as recommendations for where to stay and where to eat.

 The following is our travel guide to Tolhuin, Argentina.

 The distance between Ushuaia and Tolhuin is 103 kilometres or 1 hour and 20 minutes.